- Forrester created another TCO/ROI study that was paid for by SAP.

 Forrester Gets to Talk to Three Companies?

 According to Bill McDermott, S/4HANA is the fastest-growing application in the history of SAP.
 So why did SAP only make three customers available to Forrester?
-It does not take very much time to interview customers; as SAP was paying for the study, one would think they would make an effort to bring more customers to the table.
+It does not take much time to interview customers; as SAP was paying for the study, one would think they would try to bring more customers to the table.

 Forrester found the following financial benefits.